Charles Gravier, comte de Vergennes: Congress of Hanover

 After their return home, Vergennes and his uncle were now in favour with the French Foreign Minister Puiseulx.
 When Chavigny met Louis XV at Versailles, he lobbied for Vergennes to be given an appointment.
 In 1750 Vergennes was appointed as Ambassador to the Electorate of Trier, one of the smaller German electorates.
 Vergennes faced an immediate challenge, as the British were planning to have an Austrian candidate Archduke Joseph elected as King of the Romans, a position that designated the next Holy Roman Emperor.
-The Austrians had supplied the Emperor's for centuries until 1740, when Charles VII of Bavaria had been elected triggering the War of the Austrian Succession.
+The Austrians had supplied the Emperors for centuries until 1740, when Charles VII of Bavaria had been elected triggering the War of the Austrian Succession.
 The title eventually came back under Austrian control, and in 1748 the Treaty of Aix-la-Chapelle was agreed, bringing peace.

 The British strategy was directed by the Duke of Newcastle, the Northern Secretary and brother of the Prime Minister.
 Newcastle hoped the election would prevent a recurrence of the recent war, by guaranteeing continued Austrian dominance in Germany.
 The French saw the proposal as part of a scheme by the British to boost their own power in Germany.
 Vergennes appointment was designed to frustrate the British plan, and Trier was considered a good strategic spot for this mission.
 He worked at getting the ruler of Trier to withhold his vote from Joseph, while mobilising wider resistance.

 In 1752 an attempt to settle the matter, Newcastle travelled to Hanover where a special Congress was convened.
 In April 1752 Vergennes was appointed as envoy to George II of Great Britain in his separate role as Elector of Hanover.
 His task was to uphold French interests at the Congress, either by delaying the election or preventing it entirely.
 To enable this, France championed the claims of the French-allied Palatine for payment of money they claimed against Austria and Britain insisting it be settled before the election took place.
 The British eventually agreed to a settlement, but Austria refused to accept this, creating a rift between the two countries which endangered the Anglo-Austrian Alliance.
 Newcastle was ultimately forced to dissolve the Congress and abandon the election.

 The Congress was regarded as a diplomatic triumph for Vergennes and he received praise from Newcastle for his skills.
 To counter a last attempt by Austria to get an agreement, Vergennes was sent to the Palatine in January 1753 where he secured confirmation that they would stick to France's strategy.
 He then returned to Trier where he spent fourteen quiet months before he was given his next posting.
 His time in Germany shaped his views on diplomacy.
 He was critical of the British tendency of bowing to public opinion because of their democracy, and he was concerned by the rising power of Russia.